shirshanka/datahub/metadata-ingestion/source_docs/looker.md

 - Looker dashboards and dashboard elements (charts)
 - Names, descriptions, URLs, chart types, input view for the charts
+- Owners of dashboards

+**_NOTE:_** To get complete Looker metadata integration (including Looker views and lineage to the underlying warehouse tables), you must ALSO use the LookML source.
+Documentation for that is [here](./lookml.md)

+## Configuration Notes

 See the [Looker authentication docs](https://docs.looker.com/reference/api-and-integration/api-auth#authentication_with_an_sdk) for the steps to create a client ID and secret.

 ## Quickstart recipe

 Check out the following recipe to get started with ingestion!
 See [below](#config-details) for full configuration options.